mydaytrip/partner-api/source/includes/trip-api.md

-description             | string                       | The stop description. durationInMinutes       | integer                      | Expected duration of the stop. order                   | integer                      | Order of this stop on this trip. timezone                | string                       | Name of the timezone matching the location of the stop. country                 | object - [Country](#country) | Details about the country where the stop is located.
+description             | string                       | The stop description. durationInMinutes       | integer                      | Expected duration of the stop. order                   | integer                      | Order of this stop on this trip. timezone                | string                       | IANA timezone matching the location of the stop. country                 | object - [Country](#country) | Details about the country where the stop is located.

 ## Country